-Business portraits done on-location for small, medium and large companies
+Business portraits done on-location for small, medium and large companies in Montreal

 Business Image and Branding is becoming more important every year.
 All companies should consider getting a unified look for all their employee profile pictures.
 These photos can be used for LinkedIn profile photos, company websites, business marketing materials and email signatures.